reefebba/designer-at-service/readme.md

 ## Contributing

 Thank you for considering contributing to this project!
+No one ever has enough engineers, so we're very happy to accept contributions via Pull Requests.
 We currently don't have a contribution guide.
-But you may check [The Issues](https://github.com/reefebba/designer-at-service/issues).
+But you may check [The Issues](https://github.com/reefebba/designer-at-service/issues). and you'd definitely want to know [this](https://help.github.com/en/articles/closing-issues-using-keywords) if you're newcomer.

 ## Security Vulnerabilities